Internet-Draft Unaffiliated BFD Echo October 2024

 To minimize the impact of device/link faults on services and improve network availability, in the single-hop cases a network device needs to be able to quickly detect faults in communication with adjacent devices.
 Measures can then be taken to promptly rectify the faults to ensure service continuity.

-BFD defines Asynchronous and Demand modes to satisfy various deployment scenarios.
-It also supports an Echo function to reduce the device requirement for BFD.
+BFD defines the Asynchronous mode and the Demand mode to satisfy various deployment scenarios.
+It also supports an Echo function that reduces the level of BFD support required in device implementations, as described in Section 3.2 of [RFC5880].
 When the Echo function is activated, the local system sends BFD Echo packets and the remote system loops back the received Echo packets through the forwarding path.
 If several consecutive BFD Echo packets are not received by the local system, then the BFD session is declared to be Down.

 When using BFD Echo function, there are two typical scenarios as below:

-• Full BFD protocol capability with affiliated Echo function.
-This scenario requires both the local device and the neighboring device to support the full BFD protocol.
+• Full BFD protocol capability with adjunct Echo function.
+This scenario requires both the local device and the adjacent device to support the full BFD protocol.

 • BFD Echo-Only method without full BFD protocol capability.
 This scenario requires only the local device to support sending and demultiplexing BFD Control packets.
 In this scenario, the BFD Control packets are sent over the BFD Echo port, but that the processing procedures for Asynchronous mode are used with the modifications described in this document.
 Note that this method monitors the connectivity to a system over a specific interface and does not verify the availability of a specific IP address at that system.